fastify/fastify-dx/packages/fastify-dx-react/README.md

 </table>

-## Decoupled `<head>`
+## HTML meta tag management

 Following the [URMA specification](), Fastify DX renders `<head>` elements independently from the SSR phase.
 This allows you to fetch data for populating the first `<meta>` tags and stream them right away to the client, and only then stream the server-side rendered application body.

 <table>
 <tr>